 The Master of Science program in nursing, prepares practicing registered nurses for advanced practice roles as family nurse practitioners (FNP) who are able to meet the increasingly complex health needs of diverse populations within the Rochester area and beyond.
 This two-year, full-time or three-year part time program has approximately 42 post bachelor’s credits and 600 direct care patient hours included in the approximately 750 total post-bachelor’s clinical hours.
 These hours exceed the minimum recommended hours from the American Association of Colleges of Nursing (AACN) due to the scope of practice of an FNP.

-Graduates of the FNP program are eligible to take the national FNP certification exam (ANCC or AANP) and earn New York State Certification as a Family Nurse Practitioner.
+Graduates of the FNP program are eligible for licensure in NYS, and also eligible to complete a FNP national certification exam (ANCC or AANP).

 Applicants who are Nurse Practitioner and have earned a master's degree in nursing, from a program that did not prepare them as a Family Nurse Practitioner may wish to apply for admission for Certificate of Advanced Standing Program.